codeinthehole/codeinthehole.com/www/posts/0040-xml-support-for-unittest.rst

 --------------------------------------------------------------

 For some reason, I keep finding myself writing unit tests that need to make assertions about an XML document.
-To avoid duplication, I've package up my custom assertion methods as a PyPi module: ``unittest-xml``.
+To keep things DRY, I've packaged up my custom assertion methods as a PyPi module: ``unittest-xml``.
+There's a small chance it may be useful to others.

 Sample Usage
 ------------